Born into slavery and then sold into the circus, Millie and Christine McKoy ultimately took back their own destiny.

 In 1912, Mille contracted tuberculosis and died on October 12, her sister joining her in the great beyond just 17 hours later.
 The pair were buried in a double coffin in an unmarked plot since overgrown, before being moved to the Welches Creek community cemetery in 1969, where they can still be found resting today.

-Next, read up on the curious life of the conjoined Hilton sisters.
+After learning about Millie and Christine McKoy, read about the curious life of the conjoined Hilton sisters.
 Then, read up on the sad stories behind some of the Ringling Brothers’ most famous “freak show” members and learn the story of “Lobster Boy.”